Peft

 • Integration with DeepSpeed and Fully Sharded Data Parallel

-• API for converting non-LoRA adapters to LoRA
+• Convert non-LoRA adapters to LoRA for compatibility

 About Peft